In Exercises 5–8, use the following two control charts that resul... | Channels for Pearson+

 Control Charts

 Control charts are graphical tools used to monitor the stability of a process over time.
-They display data points in time order and include control limits that indicate the expected variation in the process.
-In this context, the control charts for sample mean and range help assess whether the altimeter manufacturing process is in control and meets the FAA's error requirements.
+They display data points in relation to predetermined control limits, which help identify variations that may indicate a process is out of control.
+In this context, control charts are used to assess whether the mean error of the altimeters remains within acceptable limits set by regulatory standards.

 Recommended video: